 Updating Drawing Views

-By default BricsCAD checks whether the source 3D solid model was modified and automatically recalculates the drawing when:
+By default BricsCAD checks whether the source 3D solid model or the associated exploded representation was modified and automatically recalculates the drawing when:

 running the ViewUpdate command.